• Skip to main content

 Cheese: mascarpone adds the loveliest richness to our savory dressing, and parmesan adds nutty umami to the golden brown crust.
 Substitute gruyere, asiago or romano.

-Preheat oven to 350°F. Spread the cubed bread on large rimmed baking sheet and transfer to the oven.
+Preheat oven to 350°F. Spread cubed bread on large rimmed baking sheet and transfer to the oven.
 Bake until bread is dry, about 10 minutes.
 Remove from the oven and set aside.

 Generously grease an 8x8 or similar baking dish.
 (To fill a 9x13 baking dish, double this recipe).